Adaptive Reuse Architectural Planning: Conversion of Historic Belmont Park,

 NCIDQ-certified Designer / Industry’s highest standard for competency, safety, and technical proficiency.

-Master of Interior Architecture / Rhode Island School of Design (RISD)
+Master of Adaptive Reuse Architecture / Rhode Island School of Design (RISD)

-Graduate coursework / University of Pennsylvania and Brown University
+Graduate coursework (M.Arch) / University of Pennsylvania and Brown University

 Award / RISD GS Grant Recipient for “Adaptive Environments for Wounded Warriors”